teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 When you're working on something complex and it's not perfect yet, that's not failure.
 That's the process.
 We got the LST perfect.
 That tells us the astronomical foundation is solid.
 The ascendant formula will come - either through Swiss Ephemeris, or through more research, or through API integration.
 We have three paths forward.

-The first Ketos program isn't theoretical anymore.
+The first Steel program isn't theoretical anymore.
 You have 200 lines of Lisp that solves a real problem.
-When you install Rust and Ketos and build it, you'll have a daemon that monitors your network connections.
+When you install Rust and Steel and build it, you'll have a daemon that monitors your network connections.

 The documentation isn't just